 Which brokers offers more tradeable asset classes, Capital.com or Pepperstone?

-Capital.com offers a more diverse selection of investment options than Pepperstone allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Capital.com offers a more diverse selection of investment options than Pepperstone allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
 Looking at total tradeable symbols, Capital.com has 6000, compared to 1200 from Pepperstone.

 Can I trade cryptocurrency with Capital.com or Pepperstone?